tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCR/README.md

 ## HP Quality Center (ALM)

-The HP ALM plugin for UrbanCode Release provides visibility into project entities, such as defects and requirements, from the impact analysis view of UrbanCode Release.
+The HP ALM plugin for UrbanCode Release provides visibility into project entities, such as defects and requirements,from the impact analysis view of UrbanCode Release.

 ---